Child Care Information

 - Child Care Start-Up Guide

 The first step to increasing the supply of child care spaces is to provide basic information and assistance to those wishing to start a Child Care Center, Preschool, or Family Child Care Home.
-You may find definitions, steps, and various resources for assisting in this process in this guide.
+You may find definitions, steps, and various resources for assisting in this process in this guide, supported with some of the documents provided below.

 - County of San Mateo Human Services - Child Care "San Mateo County's Child Care specialists can help connect your family with quality licensed child care, parent education, special needs resources and other vital children's services.
 In addition, families currently or previously enrolled in CalWORKS cash assistance programs may be eligible for free or subsidized childcare."